Important Information about Cervical Cancer Screenings

 It can take as long as three weeks to receive your test results.
 If your test shows that something that’s not normal, your doctor will contact you and figure out how best to follow-up.
 There are many reasons why test results may come back abnormal and this doesn’t necessarily mean that you have cancer.

-If your test results show cells that are not normal and may become cancer, your doctor will let you know if you need to be treated.
+If your test results show cells that are not normal and may become cancerous, your doctor will let you know if you need to be treated.
 In most cases, treatment prevents cervical cancer from developing.
 Follow up with your doctor right away to learn more about your test results and treatment.